marcomilon/ezphp/README.md

 ### EzPHP

-EzPHP is the easiest way to setup a PHP development environment for learning for Windows.
+EzPHP is an alternative to Xamp/Wamp.
+EzPHP is the easiest way to setup a PHP development environment for learning on Windows.

 ![EzPHP](https://raw.githubusercontent.com/marcomilon/ezPHP/master/ezphp.gif)